w-lfchen/AuD-2023-summaries/README.md

 # AuD-2023-summaries
 My summaries for the AuD 2023 exam.
-I am unable to give any guarantess about correctness, completeness and such things.
+I am unable to give any guarantees about correctness, completeness and such things.

 # Disclaimer
 If you try to print these documents, code blocks might become black boxes. <br>